Kernel Data Recovery Blog

 Now, you can change the maximum message size limits for Send and Receive Connectors in the same manner.
 For that, follow these paths in the Exchange Management Console:

-Here, you can set the Maximum message size as per the requirement.
+Here, you can set the Maximum message size as per the requirement and manage the mailbox size (message and attachment).

 Modify message size limits using Exchange Management Shell